Caddo Magnet High School

-Caddo Parish Magnet High School (CMHS) is located in Shreveport, Louisiana, United States.
-Caddo Magnet was founded by its first principal, Ascension Smith.
+Caddo Parish Magnet High School (CMHS) is a public high school located in Shreveport, Louisiana, United States.
+Opened in 1980, Caddo Magnet was founded by its first principal, Ascension Smith.
 The school colors are gold and red, and the mascot is a Mustang.
-The current principal is Mr. Robert Middleton.
-The assistant principals include Dr. Cedric Ellis (attendance and discipline), Schannon Lanclos, and Kerri Miles (both curriculum and instruction).
+The current principal is Ms. Amanda Dolph.
+The assistant principals include Dr. Cedric Ellis (attendance and discipline), and Schannon Lanclos.

 Academic Decathlon

 Caddo Magnet won the Academic Decathlon contest for Louisiana each year from 1983 through 2011.
 This is the longest streak of any school in the nation, and the longest in the history of the competition.

 Other awards

 Students participating in varsity and lifetime sports have won district competitions and advanced to the state levels.
 During the 2007-2008 season of High School Varsity soccer, the Caddo Magnet boys won the State Championship and were ranked as high as #2 in the nation by NSCAA (National Soccer Coaches of America Association).
+The Caddo Magnet Quiz Bowl team is a nationally-ranked program and has finished in the top fifty nationally multiple times, especially in the 2020s.
+Players Johnny Zheng and Andrew Minagar have both placed in the top five nationally as individual players, each finishing as high as 2nd.